 A defender in, say, an interdict action may have an arguable case to defend on the merits, but may be content to live with the terms of an interim interdict, provided they do not have to pay expenses.
 If so, there may be some justification for dropping the crave for expenses to avoid the action becoming fully defended.

-You must carefully consider the assisted person’s contribution.
-Depending on the amount of expenses recovered from the opponent, the assisted person may be entitled to a full or partial refund of any contribution payable if expenses are recovered from the opponent.
-Even if the assisted person currently has a nil contribution, this could be re-assessed at some future date and a substantial contribution may become payable by the assisted person.
+Your client may be entitled to a full or partial refund of any contribution payable if expenses are recovered from the opponent.
+Even if your client currently has a nil contribution, this could be reassessed at a future date, and a substantial contribution may become payable by the assisted person.

-Under section 17(2A) of the Act, any sum of money recovered under an award of, or agreement as to, expenses in favour of any party who is, or has been, receiving legal aid for the proceedings must be paid to us [section 17(2A) of the Legal Aid (Scotland) Act 1986].
-The requirement is for any sum recovered to be paid to us, even where the client has been assisted for only part of the proceedings.
+Any sum of money recovered under an award of, or agreement as to, expenses in favour of any party who is, or has been, receiving legal aid for the proceedings must be paid to us [section 17(2A) of the Legal Aid (Scotland) Act 1986].
+The requirement is for any sum recovered to be paid to us, even where your client has been assisted for only part of the proceedings.

-Regulation 39(2) allows us to take any proceedings needed to enforce or give effect to any award or agreement as to expenses, in our own name or in the name of your client [regulation 39(2) of The Civil Legal Aid (Scotland) Regulations 2002].
+We have power to take any proceedings needed to enforce or give effect to any award or agreement as to expenses, in our own name or in the name of your client [regulation 39(2) of The Civil Legal Aid (Scotland) Regulations 2002].

-Where expenses are paid directly to us, their receipt is a good discharge to the payer.
+Where expenses are paid directly to us, our receipt is a good discharge to the payer.